MicrosoftDocs/microsoft-community-training/microsoft-community-training/GA-version/infrastructure-management/install-your-platform-instance/detailed-step-by-step-installation-guide.md

 <!--
-Hiding this until the work on this topic is complete **We currently do not support Microsoft Community Training on free trial Azure subscriptions.**
+Hiding this until the work on this topic is complete **We currently do not support Community Training on free trial Azure subscriptions.**
 -->

 > [!WARNING]
-> If you’re a nonprofit organization who wants to use Microsoft Community Training platform, you can apply and avail the Azure grant subject to eligibility.
+> If you’re a nonprofit organization who wants to use Community Training platform, you can apply and avail the Azure grant subject to eligibility.
 See the [**detailed steps here**](https://www.microsoft.com/nonprofits/eligibility?activetab=pivot1:primaryr4).

 >[!Note]
-> If you are nonprofit, please make sure you are installing the Microsoft Community Training in the Microsoft Sponsored Subscription
+> If you are nonprofit, please make sure you are installing the Community Training in the Microsoft Sponsored Subscription

 ### 2. Get the right ownership access